 Pros: Technologically advanced powertrain is essentially unmatched among competitors; impressive materials and build quality

 CG Says: Cadillac joins the electric-car fray with an all-new extended-range electric vehicle that is based on the Chevrolet Volt.
-The ELR is a compact 2-door hatchback with both electric and gas power.
+The 2014 ELR is a compact 2-door hatchback propelled by both electric and gas power.
 It shares its basic powertrain with the Volt, but wears a unique 2-door body and a much more luxurious interior with additional upscale features.
 The ELR’s more glamorous design and posh trimmings come at a cost more than double the suggested price of a Volt: $75,000, versus a bit more than $34,000.
 Like the Volt, the ELR has a roughly 35-mile range on electricity, another 300+ on gas.
 The ELR is due to go on sale in early 2014.